tianzheng4/tianzheng4.github.io/_pages/lab.md

 ---
 layout: archive
-title: "SecMLSys"
+title: "SMS Group (Security of Machine Learning System)"
 permalink: /lab/
 author_profile: true
 ---

 ---
-Our lab mainly aims to explore and address the vulnerabilities of machine learning algorithms and systems.
+Our group mainly aims to explore and address the vulnerabilities of machine learning algorithms and systems.
 We are also interested in privacy protection of machine learning algorithms and systems.